 Would you like to continue adding to your brochure or go to the Brochure Builder to begin the download?Go to Brochure Builder Continue

-Gavin continues to develop his practice in areas of regulatory and public law.
-In local government work, his work is particularly focused on finance cases, especially rating.
-He advises and appears on matters of rateable occupancy, unoccupied properties, reliefs etc., and has appeared on a multi-day committal application as well as at a number of liability order hearings.
+Gavin acts in areas of regulatory and public law.
+In local government fields, his work is particularly focused on finance cases, especially rating.
+He advises and appears on matters of rateable occupancy, unoccupied properties, reliefs etc. (including recently in a high-value and prominent dispute against Leading Counsel).
+He has acted on a multi-day committal application, as well as at various liability order hearings in which he has run and defended arguments of some complexity before district judges in the magistrates’ court.

-Gavin has experience of advising on matters of technical statutory regulation, for instance as regards Houses in Multiple Occupation (‘HMOs’).
+Gavin’s work in the law of taxi/PHV licensing included producing written arguments on the subject which were complimented by circuit judges and recorders.
+Beyond this, Gavin has experience of advising on matters of technical statutory regulation, for instance as regards the licensing of Houses in Multiple Occupation (‘HMOs’).+ Add to Brochure